Introduction: Building a B2B Marketing Strategy

 Other key inbound marketing activities for your B2B eCommerce marketing strategy:

-- PPC – a very flexible tool to utilize alongside your content activities and improve the effectiveness of your inbound efforts.
+- PPC – A flexible tool to utilize alongside your content activities and improve the effectiveness of your inbound efforts.
 It is widely utilized by all companies doing business online, so should be a good choice for your B2B marketing mix.

 Product Sheets, Brochures, and Downloadables

 In B2B, buyers need to know that the product they are purchasing is exactly the right product.
-Otherwise, the purchase can be a waste.
-This means they often need more information to make a purchase whether it’s a spec sheet, brochure, certifications, etc. Supplying buyers with this information while they experience your online store can be critical in making a customer feel safe about their purchase.
+Otherwise, the purchase can be a less than ideal fit.
+This means they often need more information to make a purchase whether it’s a product spec sheet, brochures, or installation guides.
+Supplying buyers with this information while they experience your online store can be critical in making a customer feel safe about their purchase.